Find Affordable College Courses

 $11,936 Average Tuition & Fees

-Our 2023 rankings named Ohio State University - Main Campus the best value school in Ohio for foreign languages and linguistics students.
+Our analysis found Ohio State University - Main Campus to be the best value school for foreign languages and linguistics students who want to pursue a degree in Ohio.
 Ohio State is a fairly large public school located in the large city of Columbus.

 In-state tuition fees for undergraduate students at Ohio State are $11,936 per year.
 The average amount in student loans that foreign languages and linguistics majors at Ohio State take out is $20,899.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $218.